JetBrains/kotlin-web-site/docs/topics/gradle.md

 kotlin.stdlib.default.dependency=false
 ```

-### Set the dependency on test libraries
+### Set dependencies on test libraries

 The [`kotlin.test` API](https://kotlinlang.org/api/latest/kotlin.test/) is available for testing different Kotlin projects.

 Add the dependency on `kotlin-test` to the `commonTest` source set.
-The dependencies for the corresponding platform source sets will be inferred automatically. //todo tell more about this?
+The Gradle plugin will infer the corresponding test dependency for each source set:
+* `kotlin-test-common` and `kotlin-test-annotations-common` for common source sets
+* `kotlin-test-junit`/`kotlin-test-junit-5`/`kotlin-test-testng` for JVM source sets
+* `kotlin-test-js` for Kotlin/JS source sets

-//Kotlin/Native targets do not require additional test dependencies, and the `kotlin.test` API implementations are built-in.
+Kotlin/Native targets do not require additional test dependencies, and the `kotlin.test` API implementations are built-in.

 <tabs>